Corofin (parish)

 Corofin is a parish in County Clare, Ireland, and part of the Roman Catholic Diocese of Killaloe.
 The parish is an amalgamation of the medieval parishes of Rath and Kilnaboy (or Killinaboy).
-At least since 1731 both parishes are administered by one priest.
+At least since 1731, both parishes have been administered by one priest.

-As of 2024 parish priest is Des Hillary with Pat O'Neil as assistant priest.
+As of 2024, the parish priest is Des Hillary, with Pat O'Neil as assistant priest.

 The main church of the parish is the Church of St. Brigid in Corofin, completed in 1823.
 This is possibly the first Catholic church in County Clare designed by an architect.

 The second church of the parish is the "Church of St. Joseph" in Kilnaboy.
 This church was built in 1967.
 It replaced a barn church built in 1846 (now a garage).
-Tradition wants that this barn church was a replacement of a mass house built in 1725.
+Tradition says that this barn church replaced a mass house built in 1725.

-Third church of the parish is St. Mary in the townland Roxton, part of the former parish of Rath.
-This church was built in 1869 and replaced an older church in the townland Liscullaun.
+The third church of the parish is St. Mary in the townland of Roxton, part of the former parish of Rath.
+This church was built in 1869 and replaced an older church in the townland of Liscullaun.

 Parish of Rath

 The ecclesiastical parish of Rath was rather peculiar, as it had never any settlement but was entirely rural.
-The correct name was Rathblathmaic as it derived it name from de rath of St. Blathmaic.
-It comprised the Túath of the Ui Flaithri, subtribe of the Dal gCais.
+The correct name was Rathblathmaic, as it derived its name from de rath of St. Blathmaic.
+It comprised the Túath of the Ui Flaithri, a subtribe of the Dal gCais.